seanbaxter/DirectXShaderCompiler/docs/BitCodeFormat.rst

 Data records consist of a record code and a number of (up to) 64-bit integer values.
 The interpretation of the code and values is application specific and may vary between different block types.
 Records can be encoded either using an unabbrev record, or with an abbreviation.
-In the LLVM IR format, for example, there is a record which encodes the target triple of a module.
+In the LLVM37 IR format, for example, there is a record which encodes the target triple of a module.
 The code is ``MODULE_CODE_TRIPLE``, and the values of the record are the ASCII codes for the characters in the string.